AgonConsole8/agon-vdp/video/bdpp/bdpp.md

 ```

 ### <i>*** OVERALL MANAGEMENT FROM BACKGROUND ***</i>
-NOTE: These functions expect interrupts to be turned off already,j
+NOTE: These functions expect interrupts to be turned off already,
 and may modify certain global variables managed by BDPP.
 Do not call
 any of these functions with interrupts turned ON!
 ```